whiteboat712/blog-vuepress/src/en/demo/page.md

 author: Ms.Hope
 # Set writing time
 date: 2020-01-01
-# A page can have multiple categories
+# A page can have multiple category
 category:
   - Guide
 # A page can have multiple tags